 In this post, I’ll share 12 wines that would be perfect with butternut squash soup.

-What Wine to Serve with Butternut Squash Soup?
+What Wine Pairs Well With Butternut Squash Soup?

 There are many options for what wine to serve with butternut squash soup.
 For a white wine, you could try a Riesling or Sauvignon Blanc.
 For a red wine, you could go with a Pinot Noir or Beaujolais.
 You could also try a sparkling wine or cider.